 A schematic picture of the light-ion spectrometer K600 used in the proton scattering experiments is shown Fig. 3.5.
-The protons from the separated sector cyclotron enter the scattering chamber and hit the target at \blacksquare .
+The protons from the separated sector cyclotron enter the scattering chamber and hit the target at 1.
 The beam is stopped in a corresponding Faraday cup.
-A set of collimators \blacksquare define the solid angle which amounts to 6 msr at maximum.
-The scattered protons pass a sextupole magnet \blacksquare and a quadrupole magnet \blacksquare used for focusing the beam vertically.
-Afterwards the protons enter the first \blacksquare and the second dipole magnet \blacksquare where they become momentum analyzed and finally focused on the focal plane.
-The detectors system on the focal plane consists of two horizontal and one vertical multiwire drift chamber \blacksquare for event reconstruction.
-Additional plastic scintillators \blacksquare located behind the focal plane can be used as a trigger and for particle identification.
+A set of collimators 3 define the solid angle which amounts to 6 msr at maximum.
+The scattered protons pass a sextupole magnet 4 and a quadrupole magnet 5 used for focusing the beam vertically.
+Afterwards the protons enter the first 6 and the second dipole magnet 7 where they are momentum analyzed and finally focused on the focal plane.
+The detector system on the focal plane consists of two horizontal and one vertical multiwire drift chamber 8 for event reconstruction.
+Additional plastic scintillators 9 located behind the focal plane are used as a trigger and for particle identification.
 The energy resolution achieved for protons amounts to $\Delta E/E \approx 1 \cdot 10^{-4}$.
 As in the case of electron scattering the energy resolution is independent of the beam energy spread due to the energy-loss mode.

-Figure 3.4: Floor plan of the iThemba LABS facility in South Africa with its main experimental setups: Ion source ■, SPC1 injector cyclotron ■, SPC2 injector cyclotron ■, separated-sector cyclotron ■, radioactive isotope production ■, proton therapy ■, neutron therapy ■, experiments with charged particles ■, experiments with neutron beams ■, γ-spectroscopy ■), K600 spectrometer ■ and beam swinger magnet ■ (slightly modified from Ref.
+Figure 3.4: Floor plan of the iThemba LABS facility in South Africa with its main experimental setups: Ion source 1, SPC1 injector cyclotron 2, SPC2 injector cyclotron 3, separated-sector cyclotron 4, radioactive isotope production 5, proton therapy 6, neutron therapy 7, experiments with charged particles 8, experiments with neutron beams 9, γ-spectroscopy 1, K600 spectrometer 1 and beam swinger magnet 2 (slightly modified from Ref.
 [New96]).

-Figure 3.5: The K600 spectrometer at iThemba LABS: Scattering chamber ■, internal faraday cup for small-angle scattering experiments ■, set of collimators ■, sextupole magnet ■, quadrupole magnet ■, first dipole ■, second dipole ■, two horizontal and one vertical drift chamber ■ and two plastic scintillators ■ (slightly modified from Ref.
+Figure 3.5: The K600 spectrometer at iThemba LABS: Scattering chamber 1, internal Faraday cup for small-angle scattering experiments 2, set of collimators 3, sextupole magnet 4, quadrupole magnet 5, first dipole magnet 6, second dipole magnet 7, two horizontal and one vertical drift chamber 8 and two plastic scintillators 9 (slightly modified from Ref.
 [New96]).